 REVENUE RECOGNITION

 Net sales include sales of products and shipping and handling charges, net of estimates for product returns and any related sales incentives or rebates based upon historical information and current trends.
 Revenue is measured as the amount of consideration we expect to receive in exchange for transferring products.
 All revenue is recognized when we satisfy our performance obligations under the contract.
-We recognize revenue by transferring the promised products to the customer, with revenue recognized at shipping point, the point in time the customer obtains control of the products.
+We recognize revenue by transferring the promised products to the customer, with revenue recognized at the point in time in which the customer obtains control of the products, per the agreed shipping terms in the respective market.
 The majority of our contracts have a single performance obligation and are short term in nature.
 Contracts with multiple performance obligations are insignificant.
-Sales taxes and value-added taxes in the United States and foreign jurisdictions that are collected from customers and remitted to governmental authorities are accounted for on a net basis and therefore are excluded from net sales.
 Amounts received for unshipped merchandise are recorded as deferred revenue.
-Amounts for membership fees are deferred and amortized as revenue over the life of the membership, primarily one year.
+Membership fees are deferred and amortized as revenue over the life of the membership, primarily one year.

-A reserve for product returns is recorded based upon historical experience and current trends.
+A reserve for product returns is recorded based upon historical experience.
 We allow independent consultants to return the unused portion of products within ninety days of purchase if they are not satisfied with the product.
 In some of our markets, the requirements to return product are more restrictive.
-Sales returns for the years ended December 31, 2025 and 2024, were $2.3 million and $2.0 million, respectively.
+Sales returns for the years ended December 31, 2024 and 2023, were $2.0 million and $2.1 million, respectively.

 Disaggregation of Revenue